AustenZhu/textbook/chapters/01/2/why-data-science.md

 The world has too many unanswered questions and difficult challenges to leave this critical reasoning to only a few specialists.
 All educated members of society can build the capacity to reason about data.
-The tools, techniques, and data sets are all readily available; this text aims to make them accessible to everyone.
+The tools, techniques, and data sets are all readily available; this text aims to introduce you to them.